BACK TO INDEX

 Certain mass-action kinetics models of biochemical reaction networks, although described by nonlinear differential equations, may be partially viewed as state-dependent linear time-varying systems, which in turn may be modeled by convex compact valued positive linear differential inclusions.
 A result is provided on asymptotic stability of such inclusions, and applied to biochemical reaction networks with inflows and outflows.
 Included is also a characterization of exponential stability of general homogeneous switched systems

 11. D. Angeli and E.D.
 Sontag.
 Oscillations in I/O monotone systems.
 IEEE Transactions on Circuits and Systems, Special Issue on Systems Biology, 55:166-176, 2008.
 Note: Preprint version in arXiv q-bio.QM/0701018, 14 Jan 2007.
-[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, biochemical networks, oscillations, periodic behavior, delay-differential systems.
+[PDF] Keyword(s): monotone systems, hopf bifurcations, circadian rhythms, tridiagonal systems, nonlinear dynamics, systems biology, reaction networks, oscillations, periodic behavior, delay-differential systems.

 Abstract: